tadeaspetak/santa/README.md

 - [ ] Update the `data.example.json`
 - [ ] Make sure linting, formatting etc. is part of the build; use https://staticcheck.dev/docs/running-staticcheck/ instead of the deprecated golint.
 - [ ] Tests
+  - how to run all tests in a mod
 - [ ] validation
       err = validation.Validate.Struct(data)
       if err != nil {